Introduction To Retail Barcodes

 - Barcode numbers say NOTHING about the country of origin of the product or the company.
-The first few digits of a barcode number ONLY show the country of origin of the BARCODE NUMBER.
-Our numbers start with 07 which shows the NUMBER comes from the USA.
+The initial digits of a barcode only indicate the country of origin.
+Our barcodes begin with 07, signifying that they come from the United States.
 We have thousands of customers using tens of thousands of our barcodes in 100+ countries without any problems.

 - Our barcodes can be scanned by ALL retailers WORLDWIDE.
 However, a very small group of retailers have extra requirements that restrict barcodes.
 For details of barcode acceptance worldwide see /barcode-acceptance/

 - Our barcodes can be used in ALL countries, except possibly China.
-Some Chinese distributors insist that the products they distribute have a barcode number that originates from GS1 in your country.
-This is because they incorrectly believe that the first few digits of a barcode number show the country of origin of the product.
-This is untrue.
-Yes this unfortunate mistaken view can be very costly for some manufacturers who want to sell their products in China, as these Chinese distributors pressure the manufacturer to get GS1 barcodes – joining GS1 is time consuming and expensive, with joining fees and annual fees, plus lawyers and debt collectors if you don’t pay your renewal fees.
+Some Chinese distributors require that the products they distribute bear a barcode number originating from GS1 in your country.
+They believe that the first few digits of a barcode number indicate the country of origin of the product, but this is a mistaken belief.
+This misconception can be expensive for manufacturers selling products in China as Chinese distributors may demand GS1 barcodes.
+Joining GS1 incurs significant costs, including membership and annual fees, as well as legal and debt recovery fees for overdue renewal payments.